python/cpython/Doc/c-api/cell.rst

 .. c:function:: PyObject* PyCell_Get(PyObject *cell)

-   Return the contents of the cell *cell*.
+   Return the contents of the *cell*.

 .. c:function:: PyObject* PyCell_GET(PyObject *cell)

-   Return the contents of the cell *cell*, but without checking that *cell* is non-*NULL* and a cell object.
+   Return the contents of the *cell*, but without checking that *cell* is non-*NULL* and a cell object.